 Here’s a run down of the most important Apple Mac writing tools.
-There are word processors, text editors and the option of putting text straight into WordPress.

 In fact I can use Microsoft Office on up to five devices.
 Office is also on my phone and until recently I had a Windows version running the Mac as well as the OS X version.

 Depending on how you look at these things, Word is either a powerful, full-featured, professional document creation tool or bloated and clumsy.
 It manages both.
 There are tools like Track Changes which I deeply loath, but sometimes I work with a client who insists I use the feature.
 Well, maybe not if I see Track Changes coming first.